Looking for a versatile career? Try accounting.

 Public accountants, on the other hand, can be self-employed or work as part of an accounting firm, offering services to a variety of external clients including businesses and individuals.
 Public accountants can be involved in everything from traditional accounting and tax preparation to advisory services like financial planning and corporate governance, meaning measures to ensure corporate transparency and accountability.

-The largest public accounting firms, nicknamed the Big Four, are Deloitte Touche Tohmatsu, PricewaterhouseCoopers, KPMG and Ernst & Young.
-These four companies alone employ upwards of 850,000 people and perform the majority of the world’s auditing services.
-In the Seattle area, organizations such as Amazon, Starbucks, the City of Seattle, the University of Washington, Avalara and Nordstrom all recently posted accountant positions.
+The largest public accounting firms, nicknamed the Big Four, are Deloitte, PwC, KPMG and EY.
+These four companies alone employ nearly 945,000 people and perform the majority of the world’s auditing services.
+In the Seattle area, organizations such as Amazon, Expedia, Starbucks, T-Mobile the University of Washington Medical Center all recently posted accountant positions.

 ACCOUNTING JOBS ON THE RISE

-According to the U.S. Bureau of Labor Statistics, jobs for accountants and auditors are expected to grow 11 percent from 2014 to 2024.
-In the Seattle area, the outlook is even stronger, with expected job growth of 21 percent in that same period.
+According to the U.S. Bureau of Labor Statistics, jobs for accountants and auditors are expected to grow 10 percent from 2016 to 2026.
+In the Seattle area, the outlook is even stronger, with expected job growth of 21 percent by 2024.

 Ron Tilden, a senior lecturer in the UW Bothell Master of Science in Accounting one-year program, credits the strong career outlook for accountants in part to increased regulations in the wake of the Enron scandal and other accounting failures of the early 2000s.
 “There’s been a significantly stronger emphasis on corporate governance since the Sarbanes-Oxley Act for accounting reform,” he said.
 “This has led to many, many accounting jobs, and I don’t see that changing.”